erosman/CodeMirror-plus/addon/mode/README.md

 # How to Use

 ## keyword.js
+Apply style to any keywords in any CodeMirror instance, with or without an active `mode`

 - Install the file in `/addon/mode/` or any preferred directory
 - Add the `keyword: {word: style}` option to the editor instance e.g.